mahathirjeshan/simple-customer-ledger/README.md

 # Simple Customer Ledger

-This project is a simple electron app for keeping customer tracks of customer account of a small pharmacy store.
+This project is a simple electron app for keeping customer track of customer accounts of a small pharmacy store.

 - [remix-electron docs](https://github.com/itsMapleLeaf/remix-electron)
 - [Remix docs](https://remix.run/docs)